Bakersfield Lemon Law Attorney

 Cost to You

-the Song-Beverly Act shifts attorney fees to the manufacturer, so there is no fee unless you recover.
+The Song-Beverly Act shifts attorney fees to the manufacturer, so there is no fee unless you recover.

 Good to Know